- Read about my initial struggles with and doubts about the ketogenic diet

 The important thing to note is that a ketogenic diet should be viewed as an adjunct (i.e. complementary) to standard of care.

-The diet has been shown to make tumour cells more vulnerable to conventional therapies such as chemo- or radiotherapy and can therefore enhance the effects of those treatments.
+In pre-clinical studies, the diet has been shown to make tumour cells more vulnerable to conventional therapies such as chemo- or radiotherapy and can therefore enhance the effects of those treatments.

 If your scientific curiosity has been awakened and if you want to know more about the ketogenic diet, please go here.